Generic Name: Levonorgestrel (IUD) (LEE voe nor jes trel)

 - Very bad health problems and the need for surgery can happen if Skyla (levonorgestrel (IUD)) goes through the uterus.
+Most of the time, this happens when this drug is put in but can happen at any time during use.
+The chance is raised if Skyla (levonorgestrel (IUD)) is put in while you are breast-feeding.
 This medicine may also not prevent pregnancy if this happens.
-Talk with the doctor.
+If you have questions, talk with your doctor.

 - This medicine may raise the chance of a health problem called pelvic inflammatory disease (PID).
 The chance may be higher if you or your partner have sex with other partners.
 PID can lead to other health problems like not being able to get pregnant, surgery, or rarely death.
 Talk with your doctor.

 - Vaginal bleeding, spotting, or cramps may happen for 3 to 6 months after Skyla (levonorgestrel (IUD)) has been put in.
 If these signs do not go away or are very bad, call your doctor right away.

 - If you cannot feel the string or you think Skyla (levonorgestrel (IUD)) has come out, call your doctor.
 You may get pregnant if Skyla (levonorgestrel (IUD)) comes out.
 Use another kind of birth control like a condom until you see your doctor.

 - Periods may stop in some women after 1 year of using Skyla (levonorgestrel (IUD)).
 Periods will go back to normal when Skyla (levonorgestrel (IUD)) is taken out.
 If you do not have a period for 6 weeks when Skyla (levonorgestrel (IUD)) is in place, call your doctor.